Harshit-techno/website-5/README.md

 ## Running in development

-Prepare the database.
-This step can be skipped if you'd like to use dummy SQLite database:
+Prepare the database or this step can be skipped if you'd like to use dummy SQLite database:
 - Get a dump of the database
 - Create a local database `createdb okfn`
-- Populate it `psql okfn --file=/path/to/dump.sq` or `pg_restore -d okfn path/to/dump.dump`
+- Spread it `psql okfn --file=/path/to/dump.sq` or `pg_restore -d okfn path/to/dump.dump`

 Cherry-pick environment variables from `.env.example` you'd like to set and add it to the `.env` file.
 Popular options:
 - CACHE_URL